Coronavirus: changes to services

 There are also legal obligations that may not be set down in the written tenancy agreement.
 For example, your landlord must carry out certain repairs, and you must pay your rent on time.
 Shelter has more information about tenants’ and landlords’ responsibilities.

 Deposits and other fees

 Moving can be expensive.
 You’ll probably have to pay a deposit to the landlord or letting agency before you can move in.
-This is usually equivalent to one to two months’ rent.
+This is usually equivalent to no more than six weeks’ rent.

 If you have an assured shorthold tenancy that started after 6 April 2007, the landlord must place your deposit in a government-approved deposit protection scheme.
-The landlord should make it clear to you that they have done this and tell you which scheme they have used.
+The landlord should make it clear to you that they have done this within 30 days of receiving your deposit and tell you which scheme they have used.
 The schemes are designed to keep your money safe and make sure you get back what you’re entitled to at the end of the tenancy.

 Make sure the landlord or letting agent creates an inventory when you move in, and that you agree with what it says – the inventory lists everything in the property and describes what condition it is in.
+You can also take photos of the condition of the property when you move in, as well as dates and descriptions of any faults, as evidence.
 When you leave the property, the inventory will be checked and the landlord can make certain deductions from your deposit, for example if the property has been damaged.

 As well as the deposit, you will usually have to pay your first month’s rent in advance.